paysystems/SQLite.swift/Documentation/Index.md

  4. **Add**.

-You should now be able to `import SQLite` from any of your target’s source files and begin using SQLite.swift.
+You should now be able to `import SQLiteSwift` from any of your target’s source files and begin using SQLite.swift.

 Some additional steps are required to install the application on an actual